Modern Slavery Statement

 Introduction

-This statement is made on behalf of Readypower Group Limited (RGL) and all its subsidiaries, including Readypower Rail Services Limited (RRSL), Readypower Terrawise Limited (RTL) and Readypower Complete Drain Clearance Limited (RCDCL).
+This statement is made on behalf of Readypower Group Limited (RGL) and all its subsidiaries, including Readypower Rail Services Limited (RRSL), Readypower Terrawise Limited (RTL), Readypower Complete Drain Clearance Limited (RCDCL) and Force One Limited (FOL).

 Overview of RG organisation and operations

-Readypower Group (RG or the Group) is committed to the principles underpinning the current Anti-Slavery and Human Trafficking Policy issued by Angel Trains Limited (ATL) as the parent company and to the approach that has been adopted to further the policy objectives.
+Readypower Group (RG or the Group) is committed to the principles underpinning the current Anti-Slavery and Human Trafficking Policy (the Policy) issued by Angel Trains Limited (ATL) as the parent company and to the approach that has been adopted to further the Policy objectives.

-The steps taken as part of this statement relate to RG’s core operational entities which include RRSL, RTL, and RCDCL.
-RGL is the direct holding company of the core operational entities.
+The steps taken as part of this statement relate to RG’s core operational entities, which are detailed above.
+RGL is the direct holding company of those core operational entities.

 RRSL was formed in 1992 and subsequently changed ownership via a management buyout in 2017.
 The same year, RTL was added to the Group, followed by RCDCL in 2021.
 In January 2022, the Group was acquired by ATL, who are one of the largest private investors in the UK rail industry.
 RGL is a wholly owned subsidiary of ATL.

 RG is one of the UK’s leading specialist asset-led infrastructure service providers to the rail industry.
-The Group has an annual turnover in excess of £36m, the financial threshold under the Act.
+The Group has an annual turnover of more than £36m, the financial threshold under the Act.

 The business of RG is organised into three main business areas:

-The MDs, CFO, and Compliance Director all report to the Chief Executive Officer (CEO).
-RGL, RRSL, RTL and RCDCL operate through a unified management structure.
+The MDs, CFO, and Group Compliance Director all report to the Chief Executive Officer (CEO).
+RGL, RRSL, RTL, RCDCL, and FOL operate through a unified management structure.

 Our Approach

-To properly and transparently address the risks of Modern Slavery, RG has developed a risk-based approach to identify and assess the risk of Modern Slavery within our business and direct supply chains.
+To properly and transparently address the risks of Modern Slavery, RG has developed a risk- based approach to identify and assess the risk of Modern Slavery internally and within its direct supply chains.
 Our focus has been on the operations of RG in the United Kingdom (UK) and Northern Ireland (NI), which is where our offices and staff are located, and our business and turnover is generated.

 Since the requirement came into effect we have:

-- established a dedicated internal multi-disciplinary compliance team and working group, which continues to review and support the implementation and development of our approach.
+• established a dedicated internal multi-disciplinary compliance team and working group, which continues to review and support the implementation and development of our

-In the context of Modern Slavery, our current Humanities Policy (which contains our statement of intent to prevent human trafficking and modern slavery, “Policy”) is applicable to our core operational entities, employees, and RG’s relationships with its customers, suppliers, and business partners.
-This policy details RG’s high ethical standards and seeks to support achieving impact and change by clearly communicating the expectation that our suppliers hold their own supply chain to those same standards.
+RG has adopted the Policy which is applicable to our core operational entities, employees, and relationships with customers, suppliers, and business partners.
+This Policy details RG’s high ethical standards and seeks to support achieving impact and change by clearly communicating the expectation that our suppliers hold their own supply chain to those same standards.

 Our Business